helloboyxxx/keyword_OnionPIR/note&analysis/query_updates.md

 ### Updates on `generate_query` on client side.

-- Previously, if the `query_indexes[i] == 0`for dimension $i$, the code packed some "special values" to the coefficients of the query.
+- Previously, if the `query_indices[i] == 0`for dimension $i$, the code packed some "special values" to the coefficients of the query.
 Correspondingly, in `evaluate_gsw_product` on the server side, if the selection vector is RGSW(0), then it outputs the second half of the given vector.
-These old code are not consistent with the output of `get_query_indexes`, and are againsts the conventional vector order.
-Hence, the first update is to change the code so that we indeed pack the value 1 when `query_indexes[i] == 1`.
+These old code are not consistent with the output of `get_query_indices`, and are againsts the conventional vector order.
+Hence, the first update is to change the code so that we indeed pack the value 1 when `query_indices[i] == 1`.
 - TODO: also encrypt the first $l$ rows for RGSW queries.
 Worth it?
 The current `query_to_gsw` takes about 60ms for each dimension.
   - Looks like this is impossible.
 Long story in short: it is impossible to put the complete secret key $s$ inside a coefficient..